jonathan-fielding/manager-readme/README.md

 I might have thoughts on your code, and I expect you to have thoughts on mine.
 In the end, you own your code and if you have a good reason for doing something, you should do it; "use good judgment" is a key part of the Snyk culture, and it applies to code as much as everything else.

 ## 1:1s
-A weekly 1:1 (unless you specifically prefer a different cadence) where we’ll work on challenges, goals, and priorities to support you and play to your strengths.
-As part of this, I’ll do my best to hold a safe space for you and to know you as a person, and connect together as humans to whatever degree feels best for you.
-I will also share wider context and my own areas of focus or challenge.
+A weekly 1:1 (unless you specifically prefer a different cadence) where we’ll work on challenges, goals, and priorities to support you and your growth as an engineer.

-I promise not to leave you guessing what I “really” think or expect you to read between the lines of what I’m saying.
+I promise to give you feedback in a timely manner.
 If it’s not clear, and you have a nagging feeling, let me know so I can fix it!
 It’s not intentional.
 I’ll also reply promptly to you, or let you know when you can expect a reply, if you reach out.

+Your one to one is a safe space where we can talk confidentially about anything you want to share.
 I might take notes but these never leave my computer and are not shared with others without your express permission.

 ## Giving me feedback